Rheumatoid arthritis

 - In Germany, approximately one percent of all adults have rheumatoid arthritis.

-- Women are twice as likely to be affected.
+- Women are two to three times more likely to be affected than women.

 - Rheumatoid arthritis can cause the joints to gradually become deformed and stiff.